readytensor/rt-agentic-ai-cert-week6/lessons/wk6-l3b/wk6-l3b-orchestrating-agents.md

 Consider our A3 system: if the reference generator fails, should we return a publication package without references?
 Or should we halt the entire process?
 The answer depends on your users' needs and your system's requirements.

-## Consideration 3: Bad Input Handling
+## Consideration 3: Input Robustness

 What do you do when users give you bad inputs?